Birgis History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Birgis is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Birgis family lived in Sussex.
 The name is derived from the Middle English word burge(i)s, or the Old French word burgeis which both mean "inhabitant and freeman of a fortified town."
-CITATION[CLOSE]

 Early Origins of the Birgis family